ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 Spoiler: this is due to the behavior of {tidytext}, which doesn’t accept the output of the new {rtweet}.
-The problem is almost solved (well, it has shifted, as you’ll se below).
+The problem is almost solved (well, it has shifted, as you’ll see below).
 I thought the answer to these comments and mails would also be the **perfect occasion for me to talk a little bit about how to return to previous versions of a package** (and also, to provide a little workaround about the current error thrown when trying to mine the `hashtags` column of the {rtweet} output).

 ## New {rtweet} vs previous {tidytext}